AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/ams-aem.md

 ### Use your new Dispatcher configuration

 Congratulations!
-If the validator no longer reports any issue and the docker container starts up without any failures or warnings, you're ready to move your configuration to a `dispatcher/src` subdirectory of your git repository.
+If the validator no longer reports any issue and the docker container starts up without any failures or warnings, you are ready to move your configuration to a `dispatcher/src` subdirectory of your git repository.